 Interstate or overseas applicants can use the illness or misadventure procedure after applying if:

 - they are temporarily living outside NSW and will live in NSW by the start of Year 7

 Submit an application by the due date.
-If unable to return to NSW to sit the Selective High Schools Placement Test, submit an illness or misadventure form before 26 March 2020.
+If unable to travel to NSW to sit the Selective High Schools Placement Test, submit an illness or misadventure request before 18 March 2021.

-Go to Illness or misadventure for more details and the Illness/misadventure form.
+Go to Illness or misadventure for more details and the link to the Illness/misadventure form.